 Framing and Beams

-Laminated veneer lumber is widely used in construction, especially in framing applications where long, straight beams or headers are required.
+LVL is widely used in construction, especially in framing applications where long, straight beams or headers are required.
 It is often used for load-bearing structures like walls, ceilings, and roofs.

 Furniture Making

-It is also used in furniture design, particularly for high-strength applications like tables, shelving units, and custom furniture pieces.
+LVL is also used in furniture design, particularly for high-strength applications like tables, shelving units, and custom furniture pieces.
 Due to its strength and versatility, LVL is becoming more popular in both industrial and residential furniture making.

 Applications of Plywood